 \subsection{Height over function fields}

 Before describing the notion of canonical heights on abelian varieties, let us recall the idea of heights.
 The theory of heights is developed over over number fields and over function fields.
-Because our main topics concern the \emph{geometric} Bogomolov conjecture, we focus only on describing the heights over function fields in this subsection.
-At the end of this subsection, we will give a comment on the height over number field.
+Because our main topics concern the \emph{geometric} Bogomolov conjecture, we mainly focus on the heights over function fields in this subsection.
+At the end of this subsection, we will give a comment on the height over number fields.